 Toe Amputation Compensation Amounts – How Much Can I Claim?

-By Daniel Osman.
-Last Updated 9th August 2021.
+By Max Miyagi.
+Last Updated 9th May 2022.
 Losing a toe can cause more problems than you would think, and on top of the pain a toe amputation can cause, you may also suffer psychological effects from your injury, particularly when it comes to baring your feet in front of others.
 If you have sustained a toe amputation because of an accident that was not your fault, you may be able to claim compensation for your loss.

 Select a Section